 Adhesive Stone Tiles

 A stone surface kitchen was once a very expensive option.
-But we can get a similar decor with stick on stone tiles.
+But we can get a similar decor with stick-on stone tiles.
 Adhesive Stone Tiles can add a textured stone surface to cupboard doors, walls, or oven splash-backs (protecting the wall behind the oven).
-This can be matched to the colour of the painted walls, and the flooring material.
+This can be matched to the colour of the painted walls and the flooring material.

 Stick on floor tiles are relatively new.
 Older adhesive tiles were not durable enough for walking on, but new technology has changed this.
-The floor material alters the look of the room, and is especially effective when colour coordinated with the walls and furnishings.
+The floor material alters the look of the room, and is especially effective when colour is coordinated with the walls and furnishings.

-Transform your kitchen or bathroom with adhesive stick on tiles, adhesive stone tiles, or adhesive floor tiles.
+Transform your kitchen or bathroom with adhesive stick-on tiles, adhesive stone tiles, or adhesive floor tiles.